Jeunese/jeunese.github.io/docs/style-guide.md

 ## Writing conventions

-This section provides guidance on some of the mechanics of technical writing, like punctuation, capitalization, and lists –– the individual elements that help make content clear and understandable.
+This section provides guidance on some of the mechanics of technical writing, like punctuation, capitalisation, and lists –– the individual elements that help make content clear and understandable.

 ### Punctuation

-Punctuation provides meaning in the absence of the rhythm, intonation, and pauses in speech that would otherwise offer clarity.
+Punctuation provides meaning in the absence of the rhythm, intonation, and pauses that speech would otherwise offer for clarity.

 -  Keep punctuation simple.
 Complex constructions, using semicolons or multiple dashes, for example, can impair readability and can make translation difficult.
 -  Use the serial (Oxford) comma to provide clarity and to maintain consistency across content.
 Use a comma for a series of three or more elements.